 - When PowerShell starts paste the following code and press Enter to run it:

-- After that you can just visit the Windows Store and reinstall Xbox app again.
+- After that you can just visit the Microsoft Store and reinstall Xbox app again.

 Solution 3 – Clear Windows Store cache